firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 [ <table_name>. ] * [ EXCLUDE { <column_name> | ( <column_name>, ... ) } ]
 ```

-Wildcards are expanded to multiple output columns using the following rules:
+Wildcards are expanded into multiple output columns based on the following rules:

-* `*` is expanded to all columns in the `FROM` clause
+* The wildcard symbol (`*`) expands to include all columns in the `FROM` clause.
-* `<table_name>.*` is expanded to all columns in the `FROM` clause for the table named `<table_name>`
+* `<table_name>.*` expands to include all columns specified in the `FROM` clause for the table named `<table_name>`
-* `EXCLUDE` defines columns which are removed from the above expansion
+* `EXCLUDE` defines columns which are removed from the previous expansion.

 ### SELECT DISTINCT

-`SELECT DISTINCT` statement removes duplicate rows.
+The `SELECT DISTINCT` statement removes duplicate rows.

 ### SELECT ALL

-`SELECT ALL` statement returns all rows. `SELECT ALL` is the default behavior.
+The `SELECT ALL` statement returns all rows. `SELECT ALL` is the default behavior.

 ## WITH

-The `WITH` clause is used for subquery refactoring so that you can specify subqueries and then reference them as part of the main query.
+The `WITH` clause refactors subqueries so that you can define them once and reference them within the main query.
 This simplifies the hierarchy of the main query, enabling you to avoid using multiple nested sub-queries.

 In order to reference the data from the `WITH` clause, a name must be specified for it.
 This name is then treated as a temporary relation table during query execution.

-The primary query and the queries included in the `WITH` clause are all executed at the same time; `WITH` queries are evaluated only once every time the main query is executed, even if the clause is referred to by the main query more than once.
+The primary query and the queries included in the `WITH` clause are all run at the same time; `WITH` queries are evaluated only once every time the main query runs, even if the clause is referred to by the main query more than once.

 ### Materialized common table expressions
 {: .no_toc}